GSA/asis/README.md

     bundle exec rake oasis:seed_profiles

-You can keep the indexes up to date by periodically refreshing the last day's images, perhaps via cron:
+You can keep the indexes up to date by periodically refreshing the last day's images.
+To do this manually via the Rails console:

-    bundle exec rake oasis:refresh
+    FlickrPhotosImporter.refresh
+    InstagramPhotosImporter.refresh

+The Capistrano deploy script has [whenever](https://github.com/javan/whenever) hooks so this refresh happens automatically via cron.

 ### Running it